M-TH: 8:30 a.m.-4:30 p.m.

 As part of the registration process, you will select a program of courses with the advice of your advisor or committee and with the approval of your program director.
 You must then officially register each semester for the appropriate courses according to established registration procedures and within the deadline dates.

-To prepare for course registration for the fall or spring semester, graduate students can confirm the date they can begin to register for courses.
-You may also verify your enrollment appointment by accessing your HUB Student Center via MyUB.
+To prepare for course registration you can verify your enrollment appointment by accessing your HUB Student Center via MyUB.
 Graduate students may register continuously from the start of their enrollment appointment until the end of the drop/add period, however late registration may add additional fees to your bill.

-Departments may force register students into department courses during the scheduled Force Registration period (from the start of enrollment appointments through the end of the second week of classes).
-If you need to be forced into a class, you should go directly to the department offering the course for information on how force registration requests are handled.
+Departments may force register students into department courses during the scheduled force registration period (from the start of enrollment appointments through the end of the second week of classes).
+If you need to be force registered into a class, you should go directly to the department offering the course for information on how force registration requests are handled.